 This sealer is heat resistant.
 We sit hot pans on our countertops all the time.
 No need to be delicate with these countertops.
 They’re incredibly durable.

 This post contains affiliate links.
 By purchasing an item through an affiliate link, I earn a small commission at no extra cost to you.

 Click here to read Part 1

-Tutorial for Concrete Countertop Sealer
+Tutorial for the Best Concrete Countertop Epoxy Sealer

-Note: This job requires a 2nd person!
+Note: This job requires 2 people!

 - Thoroughly clean your concrete countertops to remove any dust.
 We vacuumed our countertops after wiping them down.
 Banish the family animals to other rooms or you will be embedding pet hair in your counters.

 - Protect your sink and cabinets.
 We taped plastic drop cloths to the cabinets, letting them pool on the floor under the countertops.
 For the sink, we carefully taped around the edge and used a smaller piece of drop cloth to protect the sink.
 (This is because the sealer will drip everywhere.)
 We should have protected the sink holes as well.
 Use tape to keep the epoxy mixture out of the holes.

 - Protect your skin.
 Wear disposable gloves to protect your skin from stickiness.